 Visit this page to learn how Citrix’s team helps Red Bull to customize and maintain their racing cars.

 The Awwwards jury liked the menu design inspired by Formula 1.
-The “high-speed” transition between the website pages also perfectly complements the overall look.
+The “high-speed” transition between the website pages perfectly complements the overall look.
 You can examine a racing car to learn more about its maintenance.
-The website received an award from the developer jury for its flawless mobile version.
+The developer jury awarded the website for its flawless mobile version.

 In My World – October 2017

-This resource is a great choice for those who love discovering the lives of other people.
+This website is great for those who love discovering other people’s lives.
 It shows how war, poverty, and other disasters affect our mental health.

 Gleek Chat – August 2017